escoolioinglesias/tkinterdnd2-osxarm64/README.md

 this is fork of [tkinterdnd2](https://github.com/pmgagne/tkinterdnd2) which is a python wrapper for [tkdnd](https://github.com/petasis/tkdnd)
 .

-This fork replaced macOS x86_64 dylib with arm64 dylib. if want to use tkinterdnd2 on intel mac, please use original repo, or my universal repo via
+This fork replaced macOS x86_64 dylib with arm64 dylib. if want to use tkinterdnd2 on intel mac, please use original repo, or my edited universal repo via
 `pip install tkinterdnd2-universal` for compatibility on both x64 and arm64 Mac machine

 this repo forked and edited to be published to pypi so one could simply install this package